-Landy’s Indigenous husband, John, has been a great support in sharing his experience with her as a child who survived Canada’s Sixties Scoop.
+Landy’s husband has been a great support in sharing his experience with her as a child who survived Canada’s Sixties Scoop.
 He provides incredible insight into the lived experience of what it was like living as a foster child under the rippling effects of inter-generational trauma of residential schools.
 He offers powerful and practical knowledge that can only be derived from being an Indigenous child in care.
-Landy’s unique experience as a foster parent, child protection worker and supervisor contribute to her expertise and candid perspective in the delivery of quality foster care services.
-To this end, she is a strong advocate for foster parent rights and their inclusion as equal members of the service team.